 The next step involves the site plan approval for the 4-storey, 18-suite Lummiss Residence planned for Forsyth Street in Marmora.
 It will also provide two commercial storefronts to the downtown core.

 Provost was born and raised in Marmora and says he is proud to bring a project of this size to the community.

 “The old buildings that we are planning to replace are structurally not sound and are beyond rescue,” he said.

 The Lummiss Residence will be an Active Senior’s Residence geared to 65+ and will offer tenants spacious 1 & 2 bedroom suites including all new appliances, age-in-place amenities such as grab rails, curbless showers, larger hallways along with the convenience of a stretcher-sized elevator.

-A developer looking to breathe new life into a long-time vacant piece of property in Belleville also has plans to build a housing complex for seniors in Madoc.
+The developer will also breathe new life into a long-time vacant piece of property in Belleville.

 'The Pinnacle,' a 110 unit condo will stand where the former Quinte Hotel in Belleville used to sit.
 The lot, located on the northeast corner of Bridge and Pinnacle has been vacant since Dec.
 2012 when the Quinte Hotel burned.